Progression and Graduation

 - Health policy requirements (immunizations, annual TST, etc.) must be met and appropriate documentation to verify must be on file.
 See Immunizations.

-- When a nursing faculty members or the Admissions and Academic Evaluation Committee (AAEC) refers a student to the Teaching Learning Center (TLC) for consultation, it is expected that the student will meet with TLC staff for an evaluation to be completed with any follow-up recommendations made during the semester the referral is made.
+- When a nursing faculty member or the Admissions and Academic Evaluation Committee (AAEC) refers a student to the Teaching Learning Center (TLC) for consultation, it is expected that the student will meet with TLC staff for an evaluation to be completed with any follow-up recommendations made during the semester the referral is made.

 - Once a student is admitted to the Union College Division of Nursing, all nursing courses must be completed at Union College.